TitoGrine/COMP_Project/README.md

 ### Instructions

-For more information about how to run the project and more detailed descriptions of its functionalities check the [report]().
+For more information about how to run the project and a more detailed description of its functionalities check the [report](docs/Report.md).

 ### Authors